Sodium chloride

-Sodium chloride /ˌsoʊdiəm ˈklɔraɪd/, commonly known as table salt, is an ionic compound with the chemical formula NaCl, representing a 1:1 ratio of sodium and chloride ions.
+Sodium chloride /ˌsoʊdiəm ˈklɔraɪd/, is an ionic compound with the chemical formula NaCl, representing a 1:1 ratio of sodium and chloride ions.
 It is transparent or translucent, brittle, hygroscopic, and occurs as the mineral halite.
-In its edible form, it is commonly used as a condiment and food preservative.
+In its edible form, common table salt, it is commonly used as a condiment and food preservative.
 Large quantities of sodium chloride are used in many industrial processes, and it is a major source of sodium and chlorine compounds used as feedstocks for further chemical syntheses.
 Another major application of sodium chloride is de-icing of roadways in sub-freezing weather.

 Uses

 In addition to the many familiar domestic uses of salt, more dominant applications of the approximately 250 million tonnes per year production (2008 data) include chemicals and de-icing.

 Chemical functions

 Salt is used, directly or indirectly, in the production of many chemicals, which consumes most of the world's production.